Pathanamthitta

+Etymology

+The district's name is a combination of two Malayalam words, pathanam and thitta, which together mean 'array of houses on the river side'.
+The district headquarters is located on the banks of the river Achankovil.

 History

 The regions that form the town were formerly under the rule of Pandalam, which had connections with the Pandya kingdom.
 It is believed that Hindu God Lord Ayyappa was the King of this region.
 When Pandalam was added to the princely state of Travancore in 1820, the region came under Travancore administration.

+Pathanamthitta district, along with most parts of Alappuzha district, was part of the Quilon district of the Travancore Kingdom until the formation of Pathanamthitta district in 1982.

 Modern day Pathanamthitta District, the thirteenth revenue district of the State of Kerala was formed with effect from 1 November 1982, with headquarters at Pathanamthitta.
-It was formed due to the efforts made by Indian politician K. K. Nair.
-He is known as the founder of Pathanamthitta District.

 Geography

 Pathanamthitta has an average elevation of 18 metres (62 ft) above sea level.

 The main trunk road from south to Sabarimala starts from MC Road at Adoor via NH 183A Pathanamthitta.
 From The North it Starts from Thiruvalla MC Road and Continues through State Highway 7 (Kerala), The Main Eastern Highway (Punalur-Muvattupuzha Road/SH-08), Main Central Road (Kesavadasapuram-Angamaly Road/SH-01), NH 183A Kollam -Teni via Adoor- Pathanamthitta.